Prospective Students & Application Process

 Prerequisites have a 10-year expiration, meaning that courses older than 10 years will not be accepted.

 Application Review: The program is rolling admissions and therefore has three rounds of application reviews.
 The completed application and accompanying materials will be reviewed by the admissions committee after the application deadline at each round.
-Applicants will be notified by email regarding the status of your application.
+If your application was not selected in the first round, your application will be moved to the next round of reviews.
+Applicants will be notified by email if your application was selected for the next step, interview with faculty.

 Interview: Applicants selected for an interview will be notified by email with an interview time and zoom link.
 The interview is an hour long with two faculty members.
 Only selected applicants will be invited for a virtual interview with faculty.